Back/How I AI

 AI-powered coding in action: The screenshot displays a code editor making real-time changes to a TypeScript/React website, using TailwindCSS for styling.
 Detailed prompts guide the AI to fix specific UI elements, showcasing a practical application of AI in web development.

-While the website redesign was a great test, most of my work is deep in the backend of our application.
-This is where I uncovered a workflow that has supercharged my productivity, combining the strengths of both models.
-The project was to refactor a particularly messy set of components for our new MCP connectors (for tools like GitHub, Linear, etc.).
-The code was inconsistent and hard to maintain, and I needed a clean, reusable, and customizable solution.
+The redesign test was useful, but most of my actual work happens deep in the backend.
+This is where the combination of both models really clicked for me.
+I was refactoring a messy set of components for our MCP connectors for tools like GitHub, Linear, and others.
+The implementation had become inconsistent and difficult to maintain, and I needed a reusable system that was still flexible enough to customize.

-I started in Cursor with Opus 4.6.
-I tasked it with refactoring our tool components.
-Just like with the website, Opus did a fantastic job of planning and executing.
-It created a sensible, flexible component structure that was easy to customize.
-It built out the front-end components, and the result was 80-90% of the way there.
-It was functional, looked great, and was a massive improvement over what we had.
-Opus is the engineer on your team who just gets stuff done and builds things quickly.
+I started in Cursor with Opus 4.6 and asked it to refactor our tool components.
+Just like with the website work, Opus planned well and executed quickly.
+It created a flexible component structure, built out the front-end pieces, and got the system about 80 to 90 percent of the way there.
+The result looked good, worked well, and was dramatically cleaner than what we had before.
+Opus is the engineer who happily ships features all day long.

 I've redesigned tool usage in this index.
 It's gone through several rounds of feedback.
 Can you review the architecture and performance and see if you have any feedback we should consider before shipping.
 We're looking for something scalable, but customizable and we don't wanna overfit in any direction.